ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-java/README.md

 PushNotifications.init(PushNotifications.US_SOUTH_REGION);
 ```

-**Note:** If you are using dedicated service, use overrideServerHost and add bluemixRegion (bluemix region) value.
+**Note:** If you are using dedicated service, use overrideServerHost and add any of the bluemixRegion (bluemix region) value.
+The Bluemix regions where the Push Notifications service is hosted are `PushNotifications.Region.US_SOUTH`, `PushNotifications.Region.UK`,  `PushNotifications.Region.SYDNEY` and `PushNotifications.Region.FRANKFURT`

 ```
 PushNotifications.overrideServerHost = "YOUR_SERVICE_HOST";